bono-cms/Quiz/README.md

 - Allows for multiple correct answers per question.
 - Previous and Next buttons
 - Sorting methods for questions: random or manual sorting
 - Limitations.
-Display only desired amount of questions per category
+Display only desired amount of questions per category when running tests.
+Limitations can be applied per category or globally.
 - Tests category by category.
 When user finished one category, they can go to the next category
 - Marks per category.
 Each correctly answered question earns a point within its category.